bkrem/awesome-solidity/README.md

 - [ethereum/solidity-examples](https://github.com/ethereum/solidity-examples) - Loose collection of example code.

 #### Tutorials
+- [androlo/solidity-workshop](https://github.com/androlo/solidity-workshop) - Comprehensive series of tutorials covering contract-oriented programming and advanced language concepts.
 - [buildspace.so](https://buildspace.so/) - Hands-on Web3 course especially for beginners.
 It is completely free and you get an NFT on completion.
-- [androlo/solidity-workshop](https://github.com/androlo/solidity-workshop) - Comprehensive series of tutorials covering contract-oriented programming and advanced language concepts.
+- [Cadena](https://cadena.dev) - Tutorials for building smart contracts, dapps, on multiple chains and earn a Cadena NFT Certificate.
 - [CryptoZombies](https://cryptozombies.io) - Interactive code school that teaches you to write smart contracts through building your own crypto-collectibles game.
 - [cryptodevhub.io](https://cryptodevhub.io/) - Community-driven effort to unite like-minded people interested in Blockchain- and Crypto Technologies.
 - [Discover Ethereum & Solidity (ludu.co)](https://www.ludu.co/course/ethereum) - Complete course that takes you through the process of creating a decentralized Twitter clone using best practices.